waltligon/orangefs/doc/pvfs2-quickstart.md

 On startup, the PVFS2 server uses the hostname of the machine that it is running on to determine necessary information from the configuration file.
-If the hostname doesn't match any of the addresses specified in the config file, then then you must use the -a option.
-For example, each of above command lines could include "-a testhost" to specify that the server is using the `testhost` alias in the configuration file.
+If the hostname doesn’t match any of the addresses specified in the config file, then then you must use the -a option.
+For example, each of above command lines could include “-a testhost” to specify that the server is using the `testhost` alias in the configuration file.

 #### Automatic server startup and shutdown